Sailing heritage catches fresh wind in modern UAE

 "These boats take about three to four weeks to build from zero," says Falasi, checking a route on his electronic global positioning system while his shipmates tighten ropes on their dhow's deck.
 "The building has not changed but materials, yes."

-But that is as far as many of the dhow sailors want modernization to go.
+But that is as far as many of the dhow sailors want modernisation to go.